subframe7536/unocss-preset-completion/README.md

 ## Features

 - Auto completion support in functions, like `clsx()`, `cn()` and so on
+- Auto completion support in css directives, like `--at-apply`, `--uno` and so on
-- Customizable auto completion functions
+- Customizable

 ## Install